 Keep an eye out for knots and other imperfections that make it difficult to carve.
 Sometimes the greenwood has deformities that make it challenging to carve your items.
 The top part of a limb might have knots and hidden branches, while the bottom does not, and you have to use just half of it.

 Choose the wood based on where you want to use it.
-Some wood types are not safe for food contact items, and you need to know the wood safe for that.
+Some wood types are not safe for food contact items, and you need to know the wood is safe.

 The wood grain direction decides the finish.
 When carving, it is tiresome to carve on the wood across the wood grain.
 Move the blade in the direction of the wood grain.
 That makes it comfortable and easier if you are using greenwood.

 The wood has to be safe and causes no allergies.
 Regardless of the wood type, not all woods are safe to work with.
-Avoid carving on wood that has a strong smell since that makes users uncomfortable and sometimes headaches.
+Avoid carving on wood with a strong smell since that makes users uncomfortable and sometimes causes headaches.
 It would be worth viewing how to carve Horse Chestnut Wood

 Where to find greenwood?